squidypal/Meta-Quest-Affiliate-Redirector/README.md

      - Example: `The Walking Dead: Saints & Sinners` → `the-walking-dead-saints-sinners`.

 3. **Dynamic Updates**:
-   - Links on the Meta Quest Store are checked every second.
    - When a matching affiliate link is found, the link is updated to the affiliate URL.

 ---